 - After IIS is installed, open a web page in the current browser.
 Enter the public IP

-address of the instance in the address bar.
-Press Enter.
+address of the instance in the address bar, and press the Enter key.

 http://<Public IP address of the instance>

 Direct access to IIS by using the public IP address of the instance may compromise server security.
 If you have an existing domain name or if you want to register one, perform the following steps:

 - Register a domain name.
 For more information, see Register a generic domain name.

 - If the website to which the domain name points is hosted on an ECS instance in a mainland China region, you must apply for an ICP filing for the domain name.

 - Resolve the domain name to point to the public IP address of the instance.
 Domain name resolution is a prerequisite for using domain names to access your website.
 For more information about the procedure, see Add and manage records.

 - Use the resolved domain name to access IIS.
 Example: https://ecs-quickstarts.info.

 You can release the instance if you no longer need it.
 After the instance is released, billing stops and its data cannot be recovered.